awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 ![AWS Tracking Application](images/report.png)

-## Create an IntelliJ project named AWSItemTracker
+## Create an IntelliJ project named ItemTrackerRDS

 1. In the IntelliJ IDE, choose **File**, **New**, **Project**.
 2. In the **New Project** dialog box, choose **Maven**, and then choose **Next**.